afeld/python-public-policy/syllabus.md

 ### SIPA Disability Statement

-SIPA is committed to ensuring that students registered with Columbia University’s Disability Services (DS) receive the reasonable accommodations necessary to participate fully in their academic programs.
+SIPA is committed to ensuring that students registered with Columbia University's Disability Services (DS) receive the reasonable accommodations necessary to participate fully in their academic programs.
 If you are a student with a disability and have a DS-certified accommodation letter, you may wish to make an appointment with your course instructor to discuss your accommodations.
 Faculty provide disability accommodations to students with DS-certified accommodation letters, and they provide the accommodations specified in such letters.
-If you have any additional questions, please contact SIPA’s DS liaison at disability@sipa.columbia.edu or 212-854-8690.
+If you have any additional questions, please contact SIPA's DS liaison at disability@sipa.columbia.edu or 212-854-8690.

 {% else -%}